-First, thank you for this great interest in our program.
-The Simulator has been in development for several years and programmed by our talented developer, Brian Peck, art work provided by Jordan Moureau.
-The simulator is not intended to imitate an actual insertion, rather it’s intent is to familiarize the beginner with the basics steps needed for a safe IV placement and to verify understanding of those steps.
-Please note that this procedure may vary or be in a different order from your organization.
+This simulator is not intended to imitate an actual insertion; rather, its intent is to familiarize the beginner with the basic steps needed for a safe IV placement and to verify understanding of those steps.
+Please note that this procedure may vary or be in a different order from your hospital's procedures.

-You need to have a PICC Excellence account and you do need to be sure you’re using a good enough computer and the right browser to run the simulator.
-Your internet connection is a concern strictly for download purposes only.
-It’s a fairly good-sized program which may take a while to download depending on your internet speed.
-Slow or fast, it will eventually download then it’s up to your computer and browser for it to run smoothly.
+In order for the simulator to run properly, you need to have a PICC Excellence account and you need to be sure your computer has enough memory.
+Your internet connection is a concern for download purposes only.
+The simulator is a fairly good-sized program which may take a while to download depending on your internet speed.
+Slow or fast, it will eventually download.

-I strongly recommend doing the PRACTICE ROOM first!
+We strongly recommend you enter the PRACTICE ROOM first!
 Have fun!

 Please send an email if you have any questions or problems with the simulator.